Scroll to content

 • A reading for pleasure book and phonics phase book will be sent home with your child each week.
 Your child will be given a day of the week when their books will be changed and their reading diaries checked.

 • Phonics is taught daily using the Bug Club scheme and each week digital resources linked to the sounds taught that week will be uploaded to your child's account along with ebooks with a read to me option which can be enjoyed at home.
+Please see videos to help with each phonics phase attached below.

 • .Useful information: